xc-jp/blog-posts/PureScript-React.md

 all of that other stuff.
 We’re just going to “refactor” one of the passes of the JavaScript transpiler process, and I recommend that’s how you should frame it when you’re describing this process to the impatient.

+Here are my notes about the bits of the refactor which I found to be tricky.
+Additions or corrections to this document will be gratefully accepted, please create an Issue or a PR.

 ### On TypeScript